acheronx0577/Python-Basic-Code/README.md

 git commit -m "Add: Description of your changes"
 ```
 # Use conventional commit messages:
-# - Add: for new features
+- Add: for new features
-# - Fix: for bug fixes
+- Fix: for bug fixes
-# - Update: for improvements
+- Update: for improvements

 6. Push to Your Branch (remember the branch name)
 ```
-git push origin feature/your-feature-name
+git push
 ```

 7. Create a Pull Request